 Courses & Clubs at Depot

-We understand that film is more than just a pastime or mere escapism and through our programme of courses, clubs, screenings, discussions & workshops we aim to promote an appreciation of cinema in all it’s forms, from all corners of the world.
+We understand that film is more than just a pastime or mere escapism and through our programme of courses, clubs, screenings, discussions & workshops we aim to promote an appreciation of cinema in all its forms, from all corners of the world.

 Browse our selection for kids, teens and adults.
 We have opportunities for all education providers too; schools, colleges and home education included.